Affiliate links on Android Authority may earn us a commission. Learn more.

-OnePlus had had carrier partnerships prior to its T-Mobile deal, but they had all been outside the United States.
+OnePlus had had carrier partnerships before its T-Mobile deal, but they had all been outside the United States.
 With the OnePlus 6T appearing in physical retail shops right next to a Samsung Galaxy S9 and an iPhone XS, the move signaled a new era for the company.

-Keep in mind that OnePlus is a Chinese company and earned these deals during the US/China trade war.
+Remember that OnePlus is a Chinese company and earned this deal during the US/China trade war.
 Other Chinese companies have been unable to break into the US market at this level.

 Becoming top dog in India

 Although OnePlus’ success in the US is very important, its success in India is altogether extraordinary.
-As of now, OnePlus is the number one brand in India’s premium smartphone market.
+As of now, OnePlus is one of the top brands in India’s premium smartphone market.

-That means OnePlus has more control over the premium market in India than heavyweight players such as Samsung, Huawei, and even Apple.
-This is incredibly advantageous considering India is the world’s second-largest smartphone market and home to over 1.3 billion people.
+That means OnePlus has more control over the premium market in India than heavyweight players such as Samsung, Xiaomi, and even Apple.
+This is incredibly advantageous, considering India is the world’s second-largest smartphone market and home to over 1.3 billion people.

-With the launch of the OnePlus Nord — the company’s first mid-ranger in years — OnePlus could make a big splash in India’s cut-throat mid-range sector, too.
-Time will tell how OnePlus will handle this, but it’s already made a good start for itself with the premium market.
+With the launch of the OnePlus Nord — the company’s first mid-ranger in years — OnePlus made a big splash in India’s cut-throat mid-range sector, too.
+Time will tell how OnePlus will handle this, but it’s already made a good start for itself in the premium market.